Friday, May 22, 2026

 Jump in Lake Natomas

-On May 25, I wrote that I had gone to bed exhausted after the bike ride I had gone on with my 9 year old boys the day before in Browns Ravine at Folsom Lake.
+On May 25, of 2025, I wrote that I had gone to bed exhausted after the bike ride I had gone on with my 9 year old boys the day before in Browns Ravine at Folsom Lake.
 The boys got up around 8 o’clock in the morning in the hotel room I had gotten for us for the night in Folsom’s Historic District.

 We checked out late and went looking for breakfast.
 The diner I liked no longer existed so we went to another place with long lines and high prices.
 When we were ready to go we rode the Natoma Trail.
 I made a video like I always do.
 The boys were really fast and they had no complaints.
 They chased each other, but eventually they were making each other nuts so I asked them to stop.